tpoisot/ms_pop_networks/ms_pop.md

 with incomplete set of data, which gives hopes that this framework can be applied even when all species informations are not known at all sites (which, for most realistic systems, will be an unrealistic requirement).
-The strength of these models is that they can be used in a variance partitionning approach (in which case they measure the multiplicative and additive contributions of abundance, traits, and other factors), or within dynamical simulations, to generate realistic rewiring of the networks as a function of environmental
+The strength of these models is that they can be used in a variance partitioning approach (in which case they measure the multiplicative and additive contributions of abundance, traits, and other factors), or within dynamical simulations, to generate realistic rewiring of the networks as a function of environmental